-??
-(8) Until a child has attained the age of 12 years, the child(ren) must be accompanied by a parent or other adult known to the child(ren) unless the parents confer and agree that a younger child has sufficient maturity to travel alone or use the care of an airline guardian.
+(8) Until a child has attained the age of twelve (12) years, the child(ren) must be accompanied by a parent or other adult known to the child(ren) unless the parents confer and agree that a younger child has sufficient maturity to travel alone or use the care of an airline guardian.
 If travel is by airline, an airline must be selected which has available a supervisory custodial service in which an airline employee will take the child(ren) from the parent at the airport of embarkation and accompany the child(ren) at all times until delivered to the other parent or authorized person at the airport of final destination, which will be referred to as a "guardian program" or "guardian service".
-The child(ren) shall be accompanied during transportation, by a supervising adult.
-When the child attains the age of 10 years, the child may travel alone if the parents confer in advance and agree that the child(ren) has the maturity to travel alone safely.
+A supervising adult shall accompany the child (ren) during transportation.
+When the child(ren) attain(s) the age of ten (10) years, the child may travel alone if the parents confer in advance and agree that the child(ren) has the maturity to travel alone safely.
 If a child is not sufficiently mature or emotionally capable of travel on an airline with a guardian program or service, the parents shall confer to arrange other means of transportation.
 If unable to agree, the issue shall be submitted to the Court for resolution.
-Telephone conference testimony of the primary custodial parent shall be allowed for this hearing and, if the other parent is not located the area where the hearing will be held, that parent may also appear and testify by telephone if available equipment will allow it..
+Telephone conference testimony of the primary custodial parent shall be allowed for this hearing and, if the other parent is not located in the area where the hearing will be held, that parent may also appear and testify by telephone if available equipment will allow it.
 The parents select the following:

-??
-The primary residential parent shall travel with the child(ren) for delivery and return;
+The primary residential parent shall travel with the child(ren) for delivery and

-The secondary residential parent shall travel with the child(ren) for delivery and return;
+The secondary residential parent shall travel with the child(ren) for delivery and

-• The primary residential parent shall travel with the child(ren) for delivery and the secondary residential parent shall travel with the child(ren) for return,
+The primary residential parent shall travel with the child(ren) for delivery and the secondary residential parent shall travel with the child(ren) for return;

-An airline with a guardian program or service will be used.
+An airline with a quardian program or service wi ll be used i a guaruian program or 301 1100 111 n be useu.

-• The parents shall agree upon a location approximately half the distance between their residence for exchange of the child(ren).
+L The parents shall agree upon a location approximately half the distance between their residence for exchange of the child(ren).
 The exact address, location and other information shall be provided.
-The primary residential parent shall deliver the child(ren) to that agreed location and the secondary residential parent shall receive the child(ren) at that location and return the child(ren) to that location for pick-up by the other parent after visitation.
-The parties shall agree upon the dates of pick-up and return, the exact location including the restaurant, motel, hotel or other facility and the city and state at least 30 days in advance.
+The primary residential parent shall deliver the child(ren) to that agreed location and the secondary residential parent shall receive the child(ren) at that location and return the child(ren) to that location for pickup by the other parent after visitation.
+The parties shall agree upon the dates of pickup and return, the exact location including the restaurant, motel, hotel or other facility and the city and state at least thirty (30) days in advance.
 Each parent shall have a leeway of two (2) hours to wait for the exchange due to possible travel, due to travel delays or car trouble on the way.
 If possible each party will possess a cellular phone and contact the other by telephone if any travel emergency or difficulty arises.
 If two (2) hours pass without contact, the waiting parent may return home with the child(ren).
-If it is later determined that the parent failing to arrive was delayed or prevented from doing so by some catastrophe or cause beyond control, the pick-up shall be re-arranged to allow the visitation.
+If it is later determined that the parent failing to arrive was delayed or prevented from doing so by some catastrophe or cause beyond control, the pickup shall be re-arranged to allow the visitation.
 If the parties cannot agree, the issue shall be submitted to the court for determination as to the visitation dates and the additional cost of traveling the second time.